 The season for cutting cakes is up.
 It's time to cut some body fat to get your body ready for summer!
 First of all, you have to understand that the point of cutting is to reduce your overall body weight.

-It can be overwhelming especially for those who are new to the cutting game so we’ve taken the time to compile a few tips to remember while working your way to your desired weight.
+It can be overwhelming, especially for those who are new to the cutting game, so we’ve taken the time to compile a few tips to remember while working your way to your desired weight.

 Plan your daily calorie deficit.
-It is necessary to lessen and keep your calories in check while you’re cutting.
-Determine first the amount of calories you need to cut back before anything else.
+It is necessary to reduce and keep your calories in check while you’re cutting.
+Determine first the number of calories you need to cut back before anything else.
 Remember that this number will vary from person to person, depending on your height, weight, and activity levels, so your calorie deficit may be different from someone else’s.

 Build muscle.
-You can build the maximum level of muscle and strength by focusing on compound workouts as these require the whole body’s strength and effort.
+You can build the maximum level of muscle and strength by focusing on compound workouts, as these require the whole body’s strength and effort.
 Some examples of compound exercises are bench presses, deadlifts, and squats.
 All your muscles train at once while doing these exercises, thus building more muscle overall.

 Overcome cravings.
 This is where discipline really comes in.
-There will be certain days your body will look for a slice of cake or a tub of ice cream and these are the days you need to tell yourself to fight those cravings.
+There will be certain days when your body will look for a slice of cake or a tub of ice cream, and these are the days you need to tell yourself to fight those cravings.
 Consuming these would be a setback, but if you must, have a cheat meal with a few extra calories or even just a cheat treat.
 It’s best not to give in, but if you have enough discipline, reward yourself with a little.
 Just remember: Once you start, it’s hard to stop.

 It may be a rough few weeks, but it’ll be worth it for that summer body.
 You are not alone in this journey because, let’s face it, who doesn’t want to be ready for summer?
-Try to keep these tips in mind even outside of the cutting phase and you’ll be living healthier too.
+Try to keep these tips in mind even outside of the cutting phase, and you’ll be living healthier too.
 Enjoy!